drexzw/it-support-and-help-desk/onboarding-endpoint-security-hardening/README.md

 ## Troubleshooting & Lessons Learned

-Two real issues came up during this build, and both are worth calling out because they reflect actual on-the-job debugging rather than a clean, scripted walkthrough:
+Two real issues came up during this build, and both are worth calling out because they reflect actual on-the-job debugging rather than a clean, scripted walkthrough.
+The full diagnostic trail — including the dead ends — is in [`docs/troubleshooting.md`](docs/troubleshooting.md).

 1. **SSH port change not taking effect** — `sshd_config` correctly specified port 2222, but connections kept refusing.
 The cause was `ssh.socket` overriding the daemon's listening port via socket activation.
 Fixed with a `systemctl edit ssh.socket` override, not a `sshd_config` change.
 2. **Fail2ban failing to start** — a duplicate `[sshd]` jail section across `jail.conf` and `jail.local` caused the config parser to fail outright.
 Fixed by consolidating all custom jail rules into a single `jail.local` and clearing `jail.d`.